 Importance of Ozone Shield

-The stratosphere of earth’s atmosphere contains a significant amount of O3.
-Thus, this gaseous compound protects living organisms including humans from harmful UV radiations (λ 255 nm).
-Excessive exposure to UV radiation for a longer period of time can cause melanoma or skin cancer in humans.
+The stratosphere of the earth’s atmosphere contains a significant amount of O3.
+Thus, this gaseous compound protects living organisms including humans from the harmful UV radiations (λ = 255 nm).
+Excessive exposure to the UV radiation for a longer period of time can cause melanoma or skin cancer in humans.

 Furthermore, it can cause many other forms of cancer and other diseases.
 Overall excessive UV radiation is a threat to any living organism.
-Hence, it is essential to maintain the ozone layer.
+Hence, it is essential to maintain and protect the ozone layer.